ziotom78/raytracing_course/tomasi-ray-tracing-05b.md

 -   We have been using Git for a few weeks, and we should have learned how it works.

--   In particular, we have seen that Git saves every code change (the *commit*) by linking it to the previous modification:
+-   In particular, we have seen that Git saves every code change (the *commit*) by linking it to the parent commit:

     <center>
     ![](./media/git-commit.svg)